A urinary catheter is a hollow, partially flexible tube that collects urine from the bladder and leads to a drainage bag.

 Urinary tract infection related to the catheter:

-Urinary tract infection (UTI) related to the catheter occurs because urethral catheters inoculate organisms in the bladder and promote colonization by providing a surface for bacterial adhesion and causing irritation of the mucosa.
+Urinary tract infection (UTI) related to the catheter occurs because urethral catheters inoculate organisms in the bladder and promote colonization by providing a surface for bacterial adhesion and causing mucosa irritation.

-The presence of a urinary catheter is the most important risk factor for bacteriuria.
+The presence of a urinary catheter is the most critical risk factor for bacteriuria.

 Between 90% and 100% of patients who undergo long-term catheterization develop bacteriuria.
 About 80% of nosocomial urinary tract infections are related to urethral catheterization; only 5-10% are related to genitourinary manipulation.

-The presence of potentially pathogenic bacteria and a permanent catheter predispose to the development of a nosocomial urinary tract infection.
+The presence of potentially pathogenic bacteria and a permanent catheter predispose to developing a nosocomial urinary tract infection.

-The bacterium can gain entry to the bladder during catheter insertion, during manipulation of the catheter or drainage system, around the catheter and after extraction.
+The bacterium can gain entry to the bladder during catheter insertion, manipulation of the catheter or drainage system, around the catheter, and after extraction.

-The species of Proteus and Pseudomonas are the organisms most commonly associated with the growth of biofilm in catheters.
+The species of Proteus and Pseudomonas are the organisms most commonly associated with biofilm growth in catheters.

 Candida, especially Candida albicans, is the second most common organism that can cause catheter-associated urinary tract infection or asymptomatic colonization, although fungal isolation from urine rarely indicates active infection.

-The use of clinical signs such as fever, leukocytosis and decreased renal function can not reliably distinguish between asymptomatic funguria and actual infection.
+Clinical signs such as fever, leukocytosis, and decreased renal function can not distinguish between asymptomatic Hungaria and actual infection.

-The risk factors of bacteriuria in patients with catheterization include a longer duration of catheterization, colonization of the drainage bag, diarrhea, diabetes, absence of antibiotics, female sex, renal failure, errors in catheter care, late catheterization in the course hospital and immunosuppression .
+The risk factors of bacteriuria in patients with catheterization include longer duration of catheterization, colonization of the drainage bag, diarrhea, diabetes, absence of antibiotics, female sex, renal failure, errors in catheter care, late catheterization in the course of the hospital, and immunosuppression.

-The guidelines of the Centers for Disease Control and Prevention (CDC) for 2009 for the prevention of urinary tract infections (UTIs) associated with the catheter recommend the use of the catheter only for the appropriate indications.
+The Centers for Disease Control and Prevention (CDC) guidelines for 2009 for preventing urinary tract infections (UTIs) associated with the catheter recommend using the catheter only for the appropriate indications.

 Single-use catheters and reusable catheters are available.
-For reusable catheters, be sure to clean both the catheter and the area where it enters the body with soap and water to reduce the risk of a urinary tract infection.
+For reusable catheters, clean both the catheter and the area where it enters the body with soap and water to reduce the risk of a urinary tract infection.

 Single-use catheters come in sterile containers, so only your body needs cleaning before inserting the catheter.

-You should also drink plenty of water to keep the urine clear or slightly yellow.
+It would help if you also drank plenty of water to keep the urine clear or slightly yellow.
 This will help prevent infection.

 Empty the drainage bag used to collect urine at least every eight hours and as long as the bag is full.
-Use a plastic jet bottle that contains a mixture of vinegar and water or bleach and water to clean the drain bag.
+Use a plastic jet bottle containing vinegar and water or bleach and water to clean the drain bag.
 Read more about clean intermittent self-catheterization.

 Living with a urinary catheter

-It is possible to live a relatively normal life with a long-term urinary catheter, although it may take time to get used to it at first.
+It is possible to live relatively everyday life with a long-term urinary catheter, although it may take time to get used to it.

 Your doctor or a specialist nurse will give you detailed advice on caring for your catheter.

-When you leave the hospital, you will be given a supply of catheter equipment and will be told where you can get more supplies.
+When you leave the hospital, you will be given a supply of catheter equipment and told where you could get more supplies.
 Catheter equipment is usually available by prescription from pharmacies.